Skip to content Skip to sidebar Skip to footer

 3. The Plant Paradox: This book by Dr. Steven Gundry provides an in-depth look at the lectin-free diet, including an overview of the diet, a list of foods to avoid, and recipes.

 4. Dr. Amy Myers: Dr. Myers is a renowned functional medicine doctor and author of the book The Autoimmune Solution.
 Her website provides comprehensive information on the lectin-free diet, including recipes, meal plans, and shopping lists.
-5. The Autoimmune Solution: This book by Dr. Amy Myers provides an in-depth look at the lectin-free diet, including an overview of the diet, a list of foods to avoid, and recipes
+5. The Autoimmune Solution: This book by Dr. Amy Myers provides an in-depth look at the lectin-free diet, including an overview of the diet, a list of foods to avoid, and recipes.

 Lectins are a type of protein found in many plant-based foods, including grains, legumes, nuts, and fruits.
 They are believed to play a role in the body’s defense against pathogens, and have been linked to a variety of health benefits.
 However, lectins can also cause digestive issues and other negative reactions in some people.
 For this reason, many people are now following a lectin-free diet, which eliminates all foods containing lectins.
 It is important to consult a healthcare professional before starting a lectin-free diet, as eliminating all lectin-containing foods may reduce the intake of important nutrients.